How to Run for Local Office

 When deciding to run for office, most people can name elected offices on a federal level—president, senator, congressperson.
 It’s not as easy to name local offices.
 Sure, more memorable positions, such as mayor, come to mind pretty quickly, but the types of offices you can run for vary from state to state at both the state and local levels.

 When you’re a first-time candidate, local office is a great place to start.
 The budget and overhead costs are lower than for higher levels of office, which lessens the pressure on you to fundraise.
-Plus, the fundraising you do for a smaller campaign can help you build a stronger support base for later, larger campaigns.
+Plus, fundraising for a smaller campaign can help you build a stronger support base for later, larger campaigns.

 With that in mind, this guide will help you find your place in local government.
-We’ll show you where to look to find the region-specific information (elected offices, campaign costs, contribution limits, etc.) you need to build the foundation of your political campaign.
+We’ll show you where to find the region-specific information (elected offices, campaign costs, contribution limits, etc.) you need to build the foundation of your political campaign.

 What local offices can I run for?

 For example, are you better suited to the state-level executive or legislative branch?
-Or to an even more local position, such a town council or school board?
+Or to an even more local position, such as a town council or school board?
 Your goals for the community will also play a role in helping you make that decision.
-But whatever the case, you first need to know what local elected offices even exist around you.
+But whatever the case, you first need to know what local elected offices exist around you.

 The best place to start looking is online.
 However, the type of website you’ll look for will depend on your state.
 Some states have election sites, while others store information about local political offices on the relevant Secretary of State website.